-A multi-faceted, open source, measure of personality
+A multi-faceted, open source, measure of Big Five personality

 1. Introduction

 Over the last decades, the Five Factor Model as well as the Big Five model have become widely accepted models for describing general attributes of personality.
 Often the terms are even used synonymously, which is why we will refer to the Big Five from here on.
 The Big Five is a hierarchical model which describes human individual differences in personality at the dispositional level: one of the most basic, universal, biologically-influenced and stable layers of human inter-individual differences in behavior, cognition and feeling (McAdams & Pals, 2006).
 Its hierarchical conception is relevant to acknowledge behavior from the most specific (nuances), to the most broad differences in temperament and character (dimensions), through a varying number of mid-level personality characteristics called facets.
 Most of the research concerning criterion validity of the Big Five inventories has focused on the covariation between the Big Five dimensions and relevant external outcomes.
 However, specific dispositional characteristics captured on the facet level might be of extreme utility to provide more complex descriptions of individuality and to predict life outcomes to a major extent (Lounsbury, Sundstrom, Loveland, & Gibson, 2002; Paunonen & Ashton, 2001; Ziegler et al., 2014).
-Unfortunately, the number and nature of the facets below the Big Five and being measured by different personality instruments is far from being consensual.
+Unfortunately, the number and nature of the facets below the Big Five is far from being consensual.
 In fact, different facet level models have been proposed (XXXX).
 One potential reason for this could be that many facet level models were developed after a questionnaire version without such a level had been published.
-Thus, the facets were developed as an elaboration.
+Thus, the facets were developed as an elaboration or extension to an existing domain measure.
 While this has many theoretical advantages it also has the disadvantage of potentially limiting the search space of possible facets.
 In this work we aim at maximizing this search space and present a personality questionnaire which is broad at the facet level, open-access, and measurement invariant across two different cultures.

 1.2.
 A short history of the Big Five

-Francis Galton proposed the fundamental lexical hypothesis as a ground from where to describe interpersonal differences in personality.
+Francis Galton is credited as being the one who proposed the fundamental lexical hypothesis as a ground from where to describe interpersonal differences in personality.
 The hypothesis states that every apprehended characteristic in the realm of personality should have its place in the natural language, a corollary derived from this first statement is that the essential features must represent a unique word in the lexical universe of this language.
 Galton (1884) himself, and later Allport and Odbert (1936) and still later Norman (1967) used English dictionaries for a systematic collection of all adjectives which could be related to human personality characteristics.
 Using exploratory factor analyses on self- and other ratings five broad factors could repeatedly be extracted from the data.
 These efforts were also replicated in different languages, such as in German (Klages,…), Baumgartner,…

 Cattell was one of the first researchers who systematically applied exploratory factor analysis in order to explore personality structure.
-He inspected the correlation structure of the items in the word lists of his predecessors, finding 16 personality oblique factors, including one factor specifically for intelligence, these factors form the 16-PF.
+He inspected the correlation structure of the items in the word lists of his predecessors, finding 16 oblique personality factors, including one factor specifically for intelligence, these factors form the 16-PF.
 These 16 factors were the primary factors in a hierarchical structure for Cattell (coetany to L.L.
 Thurstone and undoubtedly influenced by him).
 Cattell himself viewed personality as a hierarchical structure, containing three layers (Cattell, 1956).
 The second order factors resemble the Big Five dimensions (Digman, 1990).